cms636/cms636.github.io/_posts/2021-05-05-articulate-5-6-update.md

 Here's a [link](https://www.figma.com/file/PQIldnDWa6Jhb0wUKj2K4H/ARticulate-web-app?node-id=0%3A1) to the updated web app.
 The only noticeable design change is adding name/date to the AR annotations, so that it's clear in the ARticulation gallery that adjacent annotations and responses may not be related.

 ## Technology
+We've continued to implement features from the mockups in the functional prototype.
+There are several more frontend changes that need to be made but the appearance of the prototype is almost finalized at this point.

+Our team recently discussed what our goals for the end of the semester were and decided to aim for a proof of concept that could be picked up by a different team in the future.
+As a result, our development tasks have changed.
+Since we won't have any actual user data to work with, fully prototyping a database won't be a priority.
+Instead we'll come up with a high level idea of how the app would interact with the database and simply build hooks into the code for now.
+Our main priorities going forward will be ensuring the codebase is as readable and scalable as possible and developing a more polished functional prototype.